ajitabhpandey/ansible-oracle/README.md

 `$ vagrant provision --provision-with ansible_local`

 NOTE - The first time ansible provisioner has bailed out in the middle during the oracle DB configuration.
 I had to run the ansible provisioner again and it has worked.
 This needs to be more researched.

+## Ansible Build

+If you have an existing machine, ansible playbooks can be called directly to build it.

+`$ ansible-playbook -i 192.168.5.168, --private-key ~/.ssh/id_rsa -e 'ansible_ssh_user=root' provision/main.yml`

 ## Docker Image Build Using Packer